opengisch/QgisModelBaker-docs/en/index.rst

-Projectgenerator for QGIS
+QGIS Model Baker for QGIS
 =========================

-QGIS Projectgenerator is a QGIS plugin for QGIS 3.
+QGIS QGIS Model Baker is a QGIS plugin for QGIS 3.

 It reduces the initial configuration effort for QGIS project files by reading information from postgres databases or Interlis files.